-NOTE To provide adequate protection in high traffic areas, applying an emulsion polish can be more effective than spray clean/polish.
-Where a high shine finish is undesirable, a satin finish polish should be used.
+Note: To provide adequate protection in high traffic areas, it can be more effective to apply an emulsion polish, rather than spray clean/ polish.
+Where a high shine finish is undesirable, a matt finish polish should be used.

 The frequency of each of the operations is dependent upon the type and intensity of traffic.